Education6 min

 Why Doesn't Passive Review Work?

 While reading a book or looking at a vocabulary list, our brain is in "recognition" mode.
 Because the information is right in front of our eyes, we assume we know it.
 In psychology, this is called the "illusion of competence".
-However, when the information is removed and we are asked to produce it from our own mind, we fail.
+Drawing lines under sentences or looking at both sides of flashcards concurrently builds a false sense of familiarity.
+However, when the source material is removed and we are asked to produce it from our own mind, we fail.
 Passive review is comfortable because it doesn't strain the brain, but it does not strengthen the connections between neurons.
+Unless an active recall challenge triggers, the brain flags this data as low-value and purges it via synaptic pruning.

 What is Active Recall?